 In each of these roles, Jaxon has lead and worked with Democrats across the state, national party organizations, local party organizations, various constituency groups, allies, candidates, and elected officials, to help elect Democrats and build the Democratic community in order to promote the values expressed in the State Democratic Party Charter and Platform.

-He spent the 1990s traveling overseas and in 2003 biked solo across the US following the Lewis and Clark Trail.
-Jaxon is actively involved in several local non-profit organizations including the School for Acrobatics and New Circus Arts (SANCA), where he serves as Board President, Seattle Works and the Red Cross.
-In 2011 he was presented with a Washington State Volunteer Service Award from the Governor.
-He also serves as a member of the Washington State Arts Commission.
+Jaxon spent the 1990s traveling overseas and in 2003 biked solo across the US following the Lewis and Clark Trail.
+Jaxon has been actively involved in several local non-profit organizations including the School for Acrobatics and New Circus Arts (SANCA), where he serves as Board President, and Seattle Works.
+In 2011 he was presented with a Washington State Volunteer Service Award from Governor Christine Gregoire.
+He also served as a member of the Washington State Arts Commission from 2012 to 2014.

 Valerie Brady Rongey is a small business owner in Eastern Washington.
 Running a growing Property Management business, creating real jobs for local people in Spokane County.
 Fascinated with the organization and inner workings of political organizations, Valerie has volunteered for every position from booth volunteer to county party treasurer to legislative district vice-chair.
 Now as Vice Chair Valerie is working with parties and volunteers across the state to train PCOs and campaign staffers in the use of Vote Builder and organizing events.

 Rob grew-up in the Chicagoland area attended public schools.
 He holds a B.S. in Engineering from the University of Illinois where he was active in the College Democrats and served as a precinct captain and member of the county Democratic executive committee.
 He moved to Seattle in 2001 to work in the technology industry and currently works on interoperability, open source, and open standards for Microsoft.